apple/turicreate/userguide/drawing_classifier/data-preparation.md

 # Quick, Draw!
 Data Preparation

 In this section, we will show you how to download a publicly available dataset and load it into an SFrame.
-This will allow you to try out the Drawing Classification toolkit for yourself.
-To get this dataset into the format expected by our toolkit, we will rely on many useful SFrame functions.
+This will allow you to try out the Drawing Classifier toolkit for yourself.
+We will get this dataset into the format expected by our toolkit.

-*Note: Please make sure that you have Turi Create 4.3 or above for these steps*
+*Note: Please make sure that you have Turi Create 5.4 or above for these steps*

 The dataset that we will use is
-[Quick, Draw!](https://quickdraw.withgoogle.com/data)[^1].
+[Quick, Draw!](https://quickdraw.withgoogle.com/data)[<sup>1</sup>].
 Our goal is to make a drawing classifier for squares and triangles.

 First, we will download all the data points in the "Quick, Draw!" dataset for